evelynoliv/React-CRUD/README.md

-# react-crud
+# React-CRUD

-##A simple CRUD aplication made with React, Node.js and MySQL.
+## A CRUD aplication made with React, Node.js and MySQL.